jralph/docker-examples/php+nginx/README.md

-docker build -t docker-php-example-deps --target dev_deps . docker build -t docker-php-example-server --target server . docker build -t docker-php-example-backend --target backend .
+docker build -t docker-php-example-deps --target dev_deps . docker build -t docker-php-example-server --target server . docker build -t docker-php-example-backend --target backend . docker build -t docker-php-example-tests --target test .

 # Run both images.
 # Ensure to set the PHP_HOST variable on the server image to point to your exposed port on the backend image.
 docker run -it -p 9000:9000 docker-php-example-backend docker run -it -p 8080:8080 docker-php-example-server

+# Tests
+# Test the production setup.
+docker run -it --network=docker-php-example docker-php-example-tests

+# Test in development using local code.
+# Remember to set your uid/gid (using -u) if you're not running on OSX.
+docker run -it --network=docker-php-example -v $(pwd):/var/app docker-php-example-tests

 # Run using local code.
 # Install deps.